El-magnificoxxii/Azure-Refresher/azure-webserver-windows/README.md

 ---
 ## 🌐 Phase 2: Use DNS + Azure Application Gateway (No More Ports!)

+### 🌍 Adding DNS to Two Websites Using DuckDNS

+1. Head to a domain provider — this project uses [DuckDNS](https://www.duckdns.org/), a free dynamic DNS service.
+2. Created two public domain names:
+   - `reasonablecars.duckdns.org`
+   - `tourchboxz.duckdns.org`
+3. Updated both domains to point to the **same VM Public IP** (since both sites run on the same machine).
+   - At this stage, **ports were not included** in the DNS record.
+   - However, Site 2 required manual port access (`:8080`) via browser.

+---

 ### 🧪 Interim DNS Testing with DuckDNS

 Before configuring Azure Application Gateway, both websites were temporarily accessible using DuckDNS public DNS records: